MachineLemonade/docs/v0.8/ee-integrating-auth-system.md

 *NOTE - Your full tenant domain name may differ if you've created it outside the United States.*

 ## 3. Create Connection between Auth0 and your Identity Management Provider
+The steps required for establishing a connection will vary by identity provider.
+Auth0 provides connection guides for each identity provider [here](https://auth0.com/docs/identityproviders).
+Follow the link and click on your identity provider of choice for detailed instructions.
+Continue on to Step 4 once your connection is established.

 ## 4. Configure Auth0 Application Settings
 ### Enable / disable desired connections:
 * Navigate to `https://manage.auth0.com/dashboard/us/<tenant-name>/applications`.
 * Under `Applications`, select `Default App`.